 Occasionally, newsletter-type updates (such as from Suffolk Police) are displayed within Blogs as images, but either the salient points will be duplicated within the blog-text or there will be the opportunity to download a copy of the incoming item, such as at http://snapevillage.info/news-blog/view/221.
 Similarly, annual reports from organisations in the village may be reproduced in full as images, but there is usually the option to download the document too, as at http://snapevillage.info/what/gs/2019-20/.

-The Parish Council «Meeting Dates» webpage is laid out in tabular form, as that is the clearest way in which to display upwards of 15 months' worth of meetings, but for disabled users the dates of the next one or two meetings are also announced in sentence form above the table.
+The Parish Council «Meeting Dates» webpage is laid out in tabular form, as that is the clearest way in which to display upwards of 15 months' worth of meetings, but for disabled users the dates of the next two meetings are also announced in sentence form above the table (matching the number of upcoming meetings usually displayed on the «What's on?» Events pages).
 The Snape Good Neighbours' «Volunteers' info» webpage is also laid out in tabular form, but this page is a restricted, password-protected page, only for Volunteers' use.
 The «Community EP Co-ordinators 2» webpage includes an image of their operational Telephone Tree, but this too is a similar confidential Volunteers' page.